aidakhubaeva/blog-customizer/README.md

 ![Custom Dropdown](https://drive.google.com/uc?export=view&id=1ko1a0YVOTED5POoXQQJsILSXYlScYODr)

-**Custom Dropdown** is a project that allows you to customize the appearance of a blog page through a convenient and interactive sidebar.
+**Custom Dropdown** is a project built with React that allows you to customize the appearance of a blog page through a convenient and interactive sidebar.
 The user can modify the article's styles, apply changes, or reset the settings to their initial values.

+[Макет проекта](https://www.figma.com/file/FEeiiGLOsE7ktXbPpBxYoD/Custom-dropdown?type=design&node-id=0%3A1&mode=design&t=eXRJnWC6Xsuw0qR4-1)

 ---
-[Макет проекта](https://www.figma.com/file/FEeiiGLOsE7ktXbPpBxYoD/Custom-dropdown?type=design&node-id=0%3A1&mode=design&t=eXRJnWC6Xsuw0qR4-1)

 ### What Was Done:

-#### Blog page customization via a sidebar:
+#### Blog page customization via a React-based sidebar:
 - ✅ **Sidebar functionality setup**:
   - Implemented mechanics for opening and closing the sidebar:
     - The sidebar opens when clicking the "arrow."